Jaksuhn/essays/Governments overthrown by the US.md

-# List of countries where the the governments were overthrown by the US
+# List of countries where the governments were overthrown by the US

 * "Overthrown" includes direct intervention by the US government/military and the indirect intervention of funding/training terrorist groups to do the work for them
 * WTPLDE = "Was the previous leader democratically elected"
+* "Reason" under every country lists the reason for US intervention

 ## Contents